zangab/orderman/README.md

-# kirchtiman
+# What is it?

-> vueJS project with AT-UI kit and firebase this is a project for a club i'm a member of. it's an orderman-system specified for our clubs' needs.
+> this is a project for a club i'm a member of. it's an orderman-system specified for our clubs' needs based on vueJS and google firebase as backend/api.

 ## Build Setup